Skip to main content

 Often apps and software can’t be updated when the operating system is no longer supported.

 Over the last decade, companies have faced court cases accusing them of this practice, known as “planned obsolescence”.
 Apple and Samsung were fined €10m and €5m respectively for deliberately slowing down smartphones in Italy in 2018.
-In 2020, Apple agreed to a settlement of up to $500 million for consumers in the US over similar concerns, although it denied any wrongdoing.
 A court case based on similar accusations has opened in France.
+In 2020, Apple agreed to a settlement of up to $500 million for consumers in the US over similar concerns, in the so-called “Batterygate” scandal. although it denied any wrongdoing.
+Distribution of payments started at the beginning of January 2024.

 By designing technology in this way, companies encourage consumers to replace their technology every few years.
 This wastes huge amounts of resources, and pushes up emissions.